DOMESTICATION OF FOREIGN JUDGMENTS

 ENFORCEMENT OF FOREIGN JUDGMENT

-If a judgment debtor believes they have grounds to contest domestication under Florida Statute §55.509, they must file an action contesting the jurisdiction of the court that entered the foreign judgment, or the validity of the judgment.
+If a judgment debtor believes they have grounds to contest domestication under Florida Statute §55.509, they must file an action contesting the jurisdiction of the court that entered the foreign judgment.

 The debtor must also record a lis pendens directed toward the foreign judgment.
-They must do this within 30 days of the clerk of court’s recording of the judgment.
-However, this is the exception, not the rule, and the vast majority of out-of-state creditors that comply with the dictates of Florida statutes are entitled to the domestication of the judgment.
+This all must be done within 30 days of the clerk of court’s recording of the judgment.
+But this is the exception, not the rule, and the vast majority of out-of-state creditors that comply with the dictates of the Florida statutes are entitled to domestication of the judgment.

-Unfortunately, for the out-of-state judgment holder, congratulation is not yet in order.
+Unfortunately for the out-of-state judgment holder, congratulations are not yet in order.
 While successful domestication of an out-of-state judgment may feel like a victory for a creditor, the real work is just beginning.

 Creditors must begin the post-judgment execution process anew after domestication.
-Florida statutory and case law governs post-judgment collections proceedings, notwithstanding the judgment’s origination in a sister state.
-Hiring an experienced Florida debt collection attorney is an important step to ensure the highest likelihood of collection.
+Florida statutory and case law will govern the post-judgment collections proceedings, notwithstanding the judgment’s origination in a sister state.
+Hiring an experienced Florida debt collection attorney is an important step in ensuring the highest likelihood of collection.

 DEBT COLLECTION LAWYER

-At the Law Offices of Paul A. Humbert, P.L., we possess vast experience in Florida enforcement of judgments and domestication out-of-state judgments.
-We successfully collected judgments in Florida for clients all across the United States.
+At Law Offices of Paul A. Humbert, P.L., we have vast experience domesticating out-of-state judgments and have successfully collected judgments in Florida for clients all across the United States.
 Across our website, you can find valuable information concerning our law firm and the judgment enforcement process.

-If you’re an out-of-state creditor seeking to enforce a judgment in Florida, our team is happy to provide a free consultation.
+If you are an out-of-state creditor seeking to enforce a judgment in Florida, we are happy to provide a free consultation.
 Early consultation with a Florida debt collection attorney will ensure a much smoother process.

 The Law Offices of Paul A. Humbert, P.L. will discuss your problem with you.
 Our goal is to work harmoniously with our clients on their cases while developing an optimal strategy for the best possible outcome.